lgorissen/SIGSpringBoot101/lab 3/README.md

 ## Steps:
 - Create a SwaggerHub account
-- Create an API using the sample OpenAPI specification document
+- Create a HelloWorld API in SwaggerHub
-- Configure the code generation settings in SwaggerHub
+    - create API specification in SwaggerHub
-- Generate the server code for the REST web service in SwaggerHub
+    - generate server code in SwaggerHub
-- Add your business logic to the generated service
+    - import code into Eclipse STS and add business logic
+    - run and test
-- Run the service
+- Create the DroneBuzzers API in SwaggerHub
+    - create API specification in SwaggerHub
+    - generate server code in SwaggerHub
+    - import code into Eclipse STS and add business logic
+    - run and test

 ```